sonia-kwak/sonia-kwak.github.io/src/pages/game-of-lives/index.md

 ![](./day3-team.jpg)
 ```

+---

 # Result

 The full gameplay which we presented to the Hackathon judges can be seen in the video below.

+(I apologize the poor quality.
+I promise I'll try to get better footage, featuring many of the improvements we made after the Hackathon was finished.)

 `youtube: http://www.youtube.com/watch?v=g-JqXQhAk78`

+---

 # Recognition